top of page

 Food & Beverage 3

 The concession options at Sadlon Arena are fairly limited.
-The two main concession stands at the east and west ends of the arena off the typical arena options.
-Hot dogs, sausage, poutine, fries, nachos and cold options are available.
+The two main concession stands at the east and west ends of the arena are not typical arena options.
+Hot dogs, sausage, poutine, fries, nachos, and cold options are available.
 Topper’s Pizza provides a variety of pizza varieties, including a Colt Feature.
-Pepsi products are the featured soft drink and Budweiser and Michelob Ultra are among the tall boy beer options.
-The Bailey’s stand combines Madison County Coffee options with the option of a Bailey’s shot and some State Fair Mini Donuts is the most unique option available.
-There are plenty of vending machines for fans who wish to grab a quick soda without staying in long lines.
+Pepsi products are the featured soft drinks, and Budweiser and Michelob Ultra are among the tall-boy beer options.

 Atmosphere 3

-Sadlon Arena offers a solid junior hockey experience that is not uncommon in many other markets.
-From the exterior, Sadlon Arena has a bit of a barn-like appearance with a rounded, elongated roof, which can be seen from Highway 400.
 Oriented from west to east, the most eye-catching feature of the arena is the Horsepower Sports Bar, which offers a unique brick facade to the front of the building with awnings.
 Although the west side of the building, on Bayview Drive, appears to be the front, there is no real main entrance or atrium.
 Entrances empty immediately into the concourse.

 Concourses at Sadlon Arena are decorated with as much Barrie Colts history as possible.
-Entrances to the seating bowl feature murals, complete with statistics and highlights, of former Colt players including Mark Scheifele, Bryan Little, Kyle Clifford and Alex Pietrangelo among others.
+Entrances to the seating bowl feature murals, complete with statistics and highlights, of former Colt players, including Mark Scheifele, Bryan Little, Kyle Clifford, and Alex Pietrangelo, among others.
 Fans should make sure to look for the Dale Hawerchuck mural for the winningest coach in franchise history.
 Banners hanging from the ceiling also emphasize former Colts in their NHL garb.
-The Captain’s Wall shows all those honoured enough to wear the ‘C’ on their jersey and the championship wall shows Barrie teams that have participated in the Memorial Cup, J. Ross Robertson Cup Finals to crown the OHL Champions and Bobby Orr Trophy winners as Eastern Conference Champions.

-Entering the seating bowl, fans will find a single level seating bowl with an east-west orientation and suites at both the top of the seating and at ice level.
+Entering the seating bowl, fans will find a single-level seating bowl with an east-west orientation and suites at both the top of the seating bowl and at ice level.
 The west side of the arena has the Horsepower Sports Bar, which has some tables that view out onto the ice as a ticketed seating option.
-The press box is small and along the north side, the side fans should be on for the perfect picture of the centre ice logo.
-Above centre ice, the videoboard is newly updated and clear with a ribbon under the four-sided screen.
-Along the centre the Colts hang their banners for division and conference championships.
-The 2000 OHL Championship banner is far too incognito given its relative importance.
-The Colts also have a number of “Leaderboard” banners along the north and south sides to give fans some statistical history for the team including season goals and points and goaltender wins to go with career leaderboards for those categories among others.
-Finally, hanging in the east end is the retired number 18 banner for Bryan Little, the all time leading scorer for the Colts.
+The press box is small, and along the north side, the side fans should be on for the perfect picture of the centre ice logo.

 Neighbourhood 4

-Sadlon Arena is located in South Barrie near Highway 400, at Mapleview and Bayview.
-Mapleview has plenty of shopping and eating options and is quite a busy area.
-Fans looking for something to eat before or after the game will not have to look far.
-There are plenty of chain restaurants in the immediate area including Lone Star, Milestones, Panera and The Keg.
 Expanding the search to the opposite side of Highway 400 will provide another whole set of options.
-Some original options include the Spoon & Fork, the Simmering Kettle and The Burger’s Priest.
+Some original options include the Spoon & Fork, the Simmering Kettle, and The Burger’s Priest.
 However, making a reservation at the Horsepower Bar & Grill may be the best selection to round out the day.
 Right in the Sadlon Arena, it provides the full Barrie Colts experience.

-If in Barrie during the summer months, fans may want to head to Minesing to see the Barrie Baycats of the Intercounty Baseball League, or the Barrie Lakeshores of Major Series Lacrosse.
-Otherwise, Barrie is very much an outdoor city.
 Barrie is on the doorstep of Ontario’s Cottage Country.
-Barrie, itself, is on the banks of Lake Simcoe.
-In the winter months there are plenty of ski resorts around including Snow Valley, Horseshoe Valley and Mount St. Louis Moonstone.
-Just south of Barrie, in Innisfil, fans could head to Georgian Downs during the racing season.
+Barrie itself is on the banks of Lake Simcoe.
+In the winter months, there are plenty of ski resorts around, including Snow Valley, Horseshoe Valley, and Mount St. Louis Moonstone.
+Just south of Barrie, in Innisfil, fans could head to Georgian Downs during the racing season or catch the Innisfil Spartans of the PJHL.

-Fans who require a place to stay close to Sadlon Arena may choose the Holiday Inn, Fairfield Inn or the Comfort Inn, all which are within a two minute drive from the arena.
+Fans who require a place to stay close to Sadlon Arena may choose the Holiday Inn, Fairfield Inn, or the Comfort Inn, all which are within a two-minute drive from the arena.

 Fans 4